 Stormwater management would be accomplished through a closed, underground system, which would collect and treat the runoff and direct it to the existing outfall locations along the corridor.
 Inadequate stormwater inlets and culverts would be reconstructed and resized to appropriately convey water.
 In addition, some existing culverts may need to be extended to accommodate a wider corridor with additional roadway elements.
 Replacement of stormwater pipes would require work at outfalls exiting through headwalls or retaining walls.
 Improvements to pipes and outfalls located within DDOT-owned right-of-way as well as those on NPS property would be conducted as part of the proposed drainage improvements.
-DDOT would obtain a Special Use Permit from NPS for all activities conducted on NPS property, including access, construction and site restoration.
+DDOT would obtain a Special Use Permit from NPS for temporary activities related to the rehabilitation of existing structures that support DDOT infrastructure located on NPS property, including access, construction and site restoration.
 In addition, a new culvert is proposed for the roadway over Soapstone Creek located at the southern end of the project corridor.
-The emergency replacement of Soapstone Creek Culvert was performed as a separate action independent of the EA; however, design plans for the permanent replacement structure for the culvert are analyzed in this Revised Draft EA.
+The emergency replacement of Soapstone Creek Culvert was performed as a separate action independent of the EA; however, design plans for the permanent replacement structure for the culvert are analyzed in this EA.